How to Choose a Dissertation Topic For Your Doctoral Degree

 Within the context of PhD programs, there are a number of different approaches when selecting your dissertation topic.
-To offer you some direct insight, we asked four alumni of Walden’s online graduate degree programs to share their experiences and provide recommendations on the subject.
+To offer you some direct insight, we asked four alumni of Walden’s online graduate degree programs to share their experiences and provide helpful tips you can follow during this process.

 Dr. Susann V. Getsch, Walden University Alumna

-- Find a theoretical basis to support your topic.
-Dr. Getsch was thrilled when she found theories that fit her study perfectly.
+3. Find a theoretical basis to support your topic.
+Do some research to find theories that fit your study perfectly.